Thursday, 8 January 2026

 He leant towards me and lowered his voice 'That chap in the bed opposite and the one in the bed next to me are conspiring to kill me!'

-ring gently, his head lolled slightly to one side.
-The other one, about 5ft "2, sitting on the edge of his bed in baby blue pyjamas, chatting silently to a lady with a white perm, wearing a pink flowery dress and clutching a beige handbag.
+'What?
+How?'
+I looked at the men he referred to, one with a white wispy vicar haircut, fast asleep, mouth open, snoring gently, his head lolled slightly to one side.
+The other one, about 5ft "2, sitting on the edge of his bed in baby blue pyjamas, was chatting quietly to a white haired lady with a soft perm, wearing light blue polyester slacks and a beige roll neck top.

 'Dad. listen it DIDN'T HAPPEN!'